 Edinburgh City Cycleways – explore gorgeous areas of Scotland’s capital that other visitors seldomly discover.
 Did you know that Edinburgh has a charming hidden village within the shadow of an extinct volcano?
 If not, you might want to take the green route towards Duddingston.
 Take the scenic coastal route from Cramond to Leith.
 But be warned!
 If you ‘accidentally’ take the wrong path you might find yourself taking in the splendid view on a stupendously high bridge in Roseburn or the intriguing ambiance of the secret tunnels under the New Town.

 Hebridean Way Cycling Route – from Vatersay, it takes you only two ferries and six causeways to finish your epic 185-mile (297 km) cycling adventure through the Outer Hebrides to the Butt of Lewis.
-Take in the stunning turquoise sea, white beaches, palm trees (that’s right, palm trees!) flowery machairs, soaring eagles and the mysterious Calanais Standing Stones (nice for sketching).
+Take in the stunning turquoise sea, white beaches, palm trees (that’s right, palm trees!) flowery machairs, soaring eagles and the mysterious Calanais Standing Stones.
 While it’s only one signposted route, the NCR 780, it is recommended that you take at least six days if you’d wish to do the route in its entirety.

 Loch Ness 360 Trail – in just six breath-taking stages, you could explore all the hidden gems surrounding Loch Ness, such as the ruins of Urquhart Castle or the ‘real’ grave of Jamie Fraser’s grandad from Outlander.